Our Proposed Greenway Network

 There is significant public interest in the proposals and during our consultations to date we have received many queries about how our greenways will be developed and managed; how sustainability and safety factors will be addressed; and how the needs of different users will be met.
 We have collated a series of FAQs to answer many of these questions.
 Please follow the link to review this information.

-Feedback from residents has highlighted some concerns about the level of traffic these routes may attract.
-This has related in particular to the plans for Kinnegar to Donaghadee, which will encompass the existing North Down Coastal Path.
-Along with our general FAQs we have developed FAQs for this specific route - please take the time to review them on this link FAQs Kinnegar to Donaghadee Route.
+Residents' feedback has highlighted concerns about the level of traffic these routes may attract.
+This has been related in particular to the plans for Kinnegar to Donaghadee, which will encompass the existing North Down Coastal Path.
+Along with our general FAQs, we have developed FAQs for this specific route - please take the time to review them on this link FAQs Kinnegar to Donaghadee Route.
 Council has also committed to operating the One Path Initiative, which has successfully helped many greenways to support the needs of different users and promote positive actions and behaviour by all.
 Read more about the One Path Initiative here.

 Want to be inspired by some great examples of greenways and their benefits in other places?
-Click this link - Wider Greenways Network - to find out more about other local greenways and the growing network across Northern Ireland and beyond.
+Click this link - Wider Greenways Network - to learn more about other local greenways and the growing network across Northern Ireland and beyond.

-As previously stated, our proposals are currently at different stages of development, but we hope to receive planning permission for the Comber to Newtownards route and Newtownards to Green Road (Phase 1), Belvedere Road, Newtownards to the Somme Heritage Centre, Bangor Road, Newtownards was granted on 1 September 2022.
+As previously stated, our proposals are currently at different stages of development.
+Planning permission for Newtownards to Green Road (Phase 1), Belvedere Road, Newtownards to the Somme Heritage Centre, Bangor Road, Newtownards was granted on 1 September 2022.

 Work will be delivered in phases as and when funding is available over the next 10 years.